ihshan001/G-Kitchen-Cafe/README.md

 ## Overview

-G-Kitchen-Cafe is a collaborative group project aimed at building a modern, user-friendly web application for a kitchen cafe business.
+G-Kitchen-Cafe is a collaborative group project aimed at building a modern, user-friendly web application for acafe business.
 The platform streamlines menu management, order processing, and customer engagement, providing both customers and staff with an efficient digital experience.

 ## Features